The general discussion that follows is generic in nature.

 Pre-existing Conditions -

-If you have a pre-existing condition that presently permits you to travel, but that with time gets worse and prevents your travel on March 22 - you will have refundable to you, whatever portion of your payments is covered by insurance.
-For Pre-existing conditions coverage, you must purchase travel insurance within 13 days of tendering the first deposit.
+If you have a pre-existing condition that presently permits you to travel, but that with time gets worse and prevents your travel on the departure date - you will have refundable to you, whatever portion of your payments is covered by insurance.
+For Pre-existing conditions coverage, you must purchase travel insurance within 10 or so days of tendering the first deposit.
 This is a fairly standard rule.
 If you elect to obtain insurance later, then all new conditions are covered but not previous, pre-existing ones.

-Until Dec 13, you can cancel for any reason, or no reason at all and get most of your deposit back.
+Until the final payment date, you can cancel for any reason, or no reason at all and get most of your deposit back.
 Ask for your money back and you will receive all of the Deposit, minus the cancellation fee.

 Remember, that travel insurance premiums are not refundable, so those monies don’t come back.
 However, an insured person might be able to file a claim to recover the cancellation fee, if cancellation was for an insurance covered reason.
 If you are using only the LAND booking, then your non-refundable flight cost may be subject to forfeiture, unless your flight was covered by insurance.

 After that date, your money becomes distributed to the trip, and if you wish any portion of it back for any reason - the only method by which you can receive a refund is by filing a Travel Insurance Claim.

 Standard Provisions -

 The above is very standard for group travel to international destinations.
 However, it is possible that you can negotiate something different with an insurance company on your own.

 Don’t simply rely on what is written above, as each situation requires its own approach to insurance.
 Please ask all your questions regarding this topic directly to Altour Travel when you register.